Last Updated: November 11, 2022

-Many beach or dune nourishment programs also contribute to navigation by removing sandy sediment from the bottoms of inlets, lagoons, or nearby inland lakes.
+Many beach or dune nourishment programs also help make navigation easier by removing sandy sediment from the bottoms of inlets, lagoons, or nearby inland lakes.
 The vitality of ports along oceans or large bodies of water, such as the Great Lakes in the U.S. and Canada, not only provides jobs but also brings imports that create win-win situations for both the importing and exporting economies.

 Note that social benefits also accrue to communities that are willing to fund beach restoration.
 Those who visit oceanfront and the frontage along large lakes are not just tourists!
-Many locals rely on these places for recreation and for stress reduction and reconnecting with their families.
+Many locals rely on these places for recreation, stress reduction, and reconnecting with their families.
 If the beach is allowed to be whittled away to literally nothing, then recreational benefits of swimming, sun-bathing, beach-combing, and just doing nothing disappear.